CristianUlmeanu/School-catalogue-app/README.md

 # School-catalogue-app
-A schhol catalogue type of app created for my EAP university course
+A school catalogue type of app created for my EAP university course